Is this the most European city in North America?

 Although known for being a popular summer destination, Quebec City equally shines as a spectacular display for autumn foliage and a Little Women-like Christmas village when the holiday decor goes up in Old Town in early November.

-In January and February, Quebec Winter Carnival warms things up with festivities including parades, snow sculpture contests and canoe racing.
+In February, Quebec Winter Carnival warms things up with festivities including parades, snow sculpture contests and canoe racing.

 Whatever the season, it's easy to see why Quebec has long been recognized as an especially timeless city.
 It's neither Canadian, American nor European.
 It's "Quebecois," delightfully affordable and a whole lot closer than you think.